-Amazon Prime Day PC gaming deals: the best UK hardware deals
+Amazon Prime Day PC gaming deals: the best UK and US hardware deals

 Amazon Prime Day is happening, folks, and you’ll find all the best PC gaming deals from the UK and the US right here in one handy list.
 I’ll be updating this article regularly throughout the day and into tomorrow, so make sure to keep an eye on it for all the best Prime Day PC gaming deals.